 Step #2: Second Scoop: Self-Care + Self-Compassion

-Apply the principles of self-compassion to your relationship with food and body, and gradually transform your negative self-talk into self-kindness
+Apply the principles of self-compassion to your relationship with food and body, gradually neutralize negative self-talk, ad embrace body kindness

 Create routines to help manage stress, improve sleep quality, and more